 Trends and Latest Developments in Covert Communication

 One notable trend is the increasing use of coded language and inside jokes in online communities.
-These communities often develop their own unique slang and abbreviations that are only understood by members.
+So these communities often develop their own unique slang and abbreviations that are only understood by members.
 This creates a sense of exclusivity and belonging, while also allowing members to communicate discreetly and avoid unwanted attention.

 Another trend is the use of "dog whistles" in political discourse.
 A dog whistle is a coded message that is intended to be understood by a specific group of people, while remaining unnoticed by others.
 This technique allows politicians to appeal to certain segments of the population without explicitly stating controversial or divisive views.